jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 This function draws a string of text.
 Note, it needs a HUDFont font to be set up before it can be used.
 The argumenst are:

-* `HUDFont font` — the name of the field that contains the font.
+* `HUDFont font` — pointer to a HUDFont instances you've created earlier with `HUDFont.Create()`.

 * `String string` — the actual text to be displayed.
 Instead of writing the text literally, if you're using the [LANGUAGE lump](https://zdoom.org/wiki/LANGUAGE), you can pass `StringTable.Localize("$LANGUAGECODE")` to display the correct string as defined in LANGUAGE.
+You can also use various [String](https://zdoom.org/wiki/String) methods, such as `String.Format()` to format your string with numeric variables, color codes, etc.

 * `Vector2 pos` — the position of the text element, just like in `DrawImage()`.

 * `int flags` — a bit field for flags, such as `DI_TEXT_ALIGN_LEFT`, `DI_TEXT_ALIGN_RIGHT` and `DI_TEXT_ALIGN_CENTER` (determine how the text will be aligned relative to the specified position), as well as the DI_SCREEN* flags mentioned earlier.

 * `int translation` — the color translation applied to the font.
-Note, fonts are always translated via IDs that can be found [on GZDoom GitHub](https://github.com/ZDoom/gzdoom/blob/6489f5ebf0a1d05355eebc8718c5adf0709790c3/src/common/fonts/v_font.h#L47), for example `Font.CR_Red`, `Font.CR_White`, etc. The default value, `Font.CR_UNTRANSLATED`, means the color of the font graphics will be used as is.
+Note, this isn't a traditional color translation defined in the TRNSLATE lump, but rather a specific [Font color code](https://zdoom.org/wiki/Structs:Font#Font_colors), for example `Font.CR_Red`, `Font.CR_White`, etc. The default value, `Font.CR_UNTRANSLATED`, means the color of the font graphics will be used as is.

 * `double alpha` — the translucency of the element, from 0.0 to 1.0.

-* `int wrapwidth` — defines the length of the string in pixels at which it should wrap and start a new line ***(further testing needed)***.
-The default value is `-1` whip disables wrapping.
+* `int wrapwidth` — defines the length of the string in pixels at which it should wrap and start a new line.
+The default value is `-1` which disables wrapping.

 * `int linespacing` — defines the spacing between lines if the text is wrapped.